matplotlib/CZI_2024-06_mpl/LOI.md

 community (maximum of 250 words).

-Scientific Python libraries in biomedical and other fields rely on Matplotlib for visualization.
-The proposed work will help ensure the health and continuing growth of this foundational component.
-Matplotlib is a direct dependency of many other packages in the Scientific Python Ecosystem.
+Scientific Python libraries in biomedical and other fields rely on Matplotlib for visualization using Matplotlib as either a direct dependency or in their documentation and standard user process.
 These include other general purpose tools, such as scikit-learn, networkx, pandas, xarray, and scikit-image that are used by biomedical researchers, and biomedical-specific projects such CellProfiler, scanpy, starfish, nipy, MNE-python, DeepLabCut.
-All of these projects have received CZI funding.
+In total CZI has funded at least 32 proposals that depended on Matplotlib, including all of the projects listed here.

+The proposed work will help ensure the health and continuing growth of Matplotlib as a foundational component.

 # Open Source Software Projects